Bureau of Aquaculture & Laboratory Services

 In the microbiology laboratory, seawater samples are analyzed for fecal coliform bacteria.
 Fecal coliforms have a high association with fecal matter from warm-blooded animals.
 Human sewage contains potentially pathogenic bacteria, viruses, and parasites, which can accumulate in the gut of filter-feeding shellfish and cause illness in people who eat them.
 Fecal coliforms are a sub-set of the larger coliform group of bacteria, which are characterized as enteric, Gram-negative, facultative anaerobic, rod-shaped bacteria that ferment lactose to produce acid and gas.
 Although coliforms are easily detected, their association with fecal contamination is questionable because some coliforms are found naturally in environmental samples (Caplenas and Kanarek 1984).
 Fecal coliforms are readily and inexpensively analyzed in the lab, and have been selected by the U.S. Food and Drug Administration (FDA) as an indicator organism suitable for the evaluation of the sanitary condition of seawater.

-Meat samples provide valuable information about fecal coliform levels inside the shellfish tissue to supplement water samples.
-Meat samples are critical for Connecticut’s advanced relay system and for establishing the criteria for re-opening growing areas faster without compromising public safety.
+Shellfish tissue samples provide valuable information about fecal coliform levels inside the shellfish tissue to supplement water samples.
+Shellfish tissue samples are critical for Connecticut’s advanced relay system and for establishing the criteria for re-opening growing areas faster without compromising public safety.
 Meat samples are also used for viral, biotoxin, and Vibrio parahaemolyticus testing.

 Bacteriophages are viruses that infect and replicate in bacteria.
 Coliphages are a sub-group of bacteriophages that target Escherichia coli (E. coli), and are consequently present in sewage.
 Male specific coliphage (MSC) is a viral indicator used by the DA/BA laboratory to monitor for the presence of viruses in oyster and hard clam meat.
 While MSC is not harmful to humans, its presence indicates the possibility for potentially pathogenic viruses, like Norovirus and Hepatitis, to also be present.
 MSC has been shown to be more reflective of infectious virus levels than fecal coliform bacteria (Borrego et al. 1987; Havelaar et al. 1993; Mandilara et al. 2006; McMinn et al. 2017) and have a similar or greater resistance to degradation relative to infectious viruses (Havelaar 1987; reviewed in Grabow 2001).
 MSC testing is particularly useful following sewage treatment bypasses or failures when large quantities of viruses may have been released and transported to shellfish growing waters.
 Virus survival increases with cooler temperatures; therefore, MSC testing is used more heavily in the late fall, winter, and early spring (Dancer et al. 2010; Lipp et al. 2001; reviewed in Rzezutka and Cook 2004).
 MSC can be used in conjunction with fecal coliform testing to reopen shellfish beds that have potentially been impacted by sewage spills/bypasses.